rajamarko/learning-encryption-aes/README.md

 npm start e [filename.ex]
 ```

-A new encrypted file will be created, in the same directory as the original file '-encrypted' will be added before the file extension (filename-encrypted.ex).
+A new encrypted file will be created, in the same directory as the original file. '-encrypted' will be added before the file extension (filename-encrypted.ex). <br />
+Absolute path can be provided for filename.

 ### Decrypt